You will only see this message once.

 Please contact individual lodging properties to see their status.

-Some other Porcupine Mountains businesses have reopened with some restrictions.
+Some other Porcupine Mountains and Ontonagon County businesses have reopened with some restrictions but may be operating with seasonal hours.
 Again, please contact specific restaurants, shops and services and attractions with questions about their opening status and plans.

 What about events?